romi/romi-robots-docs/docs/Scanner/index.md

     To achieve this goal, the team developed a suite of tools presented hereafter.

-## Modular architecture
+We aim at making our software architecture modular to make it more flexible and suitable to most of the robotic & research applications from the ROMI project when possible.

-We aim at making our software architecture modular to make it more flexible and suitable to several applications from the ROMI project when possible.
+## Modules
 [PlantDB :material-database-outline:](modules/plantdb.md){ .md-button }
 [Plant 3D Explorer :material-file-tree-outline:](modules/plant_3d_explorer.md){ .md-button }